panzerdp/dmitripavlutin.com/content/posts/078-react-usecallback/index.md

 }
 ```

-`handleClick` variable will have always the same object of the callback function between renderings of `MyComponent`.
+`handleClick` variable has always the same callback function object between renderings of `MyComponent`.

 ## 3. A good use case